-Key Stage 5: AS and A Level Courses in the Sixth Form
+Key Stage 5: Level 3 Courses in the Sixth Form

 In the sixth form, students have a wide range of Level 3 subjects to choose from.
 The majority of our students study three A level subjects, but some are studying four or five.
-A common timetable structure across Abingdon allows students to access some courses at Abingdon and Witney College (this year the college is offering to our students courses in Engineering, Health and Social Care and Applied Science) and A level subjects taught at Fitzharry's or Larkmead.
+A common timetable structure across Abingdon allows students to access some courses at Abingdon and Witney College (this year the college is offering to our students courses in Engineering, Health and Social Care and Applied Science) and A level subjects taught across JMF6 which might include teaching at Fitzharrys as well as at John Mason School.
 Sixth form students' enrichment programme includes 'Futures' (a course which delivers careers advice, advice on applications to university, college or apprenticeships, PSHCE, well-being, financial awareness, citizenship and study skills) and a rich programme of enrichment, leading to Duke of Edinburgh Gold award.
 The Duke of Edinburgh Award programme involves sports and/or fitness, voluntary service, and a programme of enrichment activities.
 Training for expeditions is scheduled as part of the curriculum provision.
+The majority of our students also study for the Extended Project Qualification (EPQ) which allows students to research into an area they are interested in, giving research skills, essay writing skills and presentation skills.
+This also supports University and Apprenticeship applications.